doriantaylor/xslt-transclusion/README.md

 into the spot from which it was referred, replacing the referring element.

-In the case of HTML, however, we invariantly have to do surgery to the transcluded document in order to obtain a valid result.
+In the case of HTML, however, we invariably have to do surgery to the transcluded document in order to obtain a conforming result.
 Namely, in all residual cases, we need to select the children of `<body>`.
 In so doing, we have to consider the context into which these elements are being transcluded.
 The content models of certain elements prohibit certain descendants.
 In general we can leave this problem to the implementor, but in many cases we will still need to derive whether the containing element is _block_ or _inline_, and likewise the